 - Whether there is a cancellation fee or not and the period of your use

 In general, the contract goes on for two years so if you are unhappy with the internet service and want to change, in most of the cases you have to pay a cancellation fee.
 Even if the line construction is free or virtually free, you may lose money, depending on the period.
 So make sure you know how long you want to use the internet service for.
-For example, if you’re
+For example, if you’re student and need internet for a year, you’d better not to have a contract for 2 years otherwise you have to pay a high cancelling fee and the remaining amount of line construction at once when cancelling.

 - Whether there is a “cash-back campaign (キャッシュバックキャンペーン)”

 You’re maybe not familiar with cash-back campaigns but it’s pretty standard in Japan.
 As it’s written, this is a service for which you can get money back.
-For example, at
+For example, at Nuro Hikari now it’s ¥35,000 back (March 2019).

-mobileline ≒ you can use it outside too.
+- mobile line ≒ you can use it outside too.

 - Y mobile is no recommended because of low performance speed and high canceling fee.